Read our June 2019 newsletter, with all the news and events from Spring semester 2019! Read online: AHSS Newsletter June 2019Download

-We've had a highly productive and positive semester here at the Faculty of Arts, Humanities and Social Sciences, University of Limerick.
-Our Winter 2017 newsletter features news, research profiles and events from our faculty and students from Autumn semester.
-Read the newsletter at this link: Read the AHSS Newsletter December 2017 (PDF) Read our previous newsletters
+The Faculty of Arts, Humanities and Social Sciences, University of Limerick Winter 2018 newsletter features news and events from our faculty and students from Autumn semester 2018-19.
+Read the newsletter at this link: December 2018 newsletter Read our previous newsletters